 The Original German Sausage Festival

-The Elberta Sausage Festival makes its semi-annual return to that South Baldwin hamlet.
-Held in Elberta Town Park, just north of the town’s only stoplight on Hwy.
-98, the event attracts up to 20,000 revelers, according to organizers.
-A 40-year tradition, the festival is a major regional event that attracts a cross-section of the community in what has become a reunion type atmosphere.
-It is also the main revenue source for the area’s volunteer fire department.
+The Elberta Sausage Festival is held in Elberta Town Park, just north of the town’s only stoplight on Hwy.
+98. For over 40 years, the festival has been a major regional event that attracts a cross-section of the community in what has become a reunion-type atmosphere.
+It is also the primary revenue source for the area’s volunteer fire department.

 Other scrumptious foods will include German-style filled cabbage, potato salad, goulash, red beans and rice, hamburgers, hot dogs, BBQ sandwiches, ice cream, popcorn, peanuts, and homemade baked goods.

-Spearheaded by Elberta's Volunteer Fire Department since 1978, festival proceeds are used for improving not only the fire department but the town as well.
+Spearheaded by Elberta's Volunteer Fire Department since 1978, festival proceeds are used to improve the fire department and the town.
 Additionally, local non-profits benefit from the festival through proceeds from their booth sales and parking lot fees.
 The festival is held twice a year - on the last Saturday of March and the last Saturday of October.
 Although it has been tweaked a bit over the years, the original secret recipe for Elberta's famous sausage is credited to Alfred Stucki, who managed Elberta's Locker Plant from 1953 until his death in 1973.
 About 7,000 pounds of German Sausage are consumed at each fest.

 Admission: